apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/encryption.md

 This makes them retrievable in the `getXAttr()` API calls, which is available on the command line through the `hadoop fs -getfattr -d` command.

-This makes viewing the encryption headers of a file straightforward
+This makes viewing the encryption headers of a file straightforward.

 Here is an example of the operation invoked on a file where the client is using CSE-KMS:
 ```